-Rotor Spray for applications
+Rotor Spray Coating - applications

-How the Rotor Spray Coating works
+How the Rotor Spray works

 A liquid is carried into the center of a rapidly rotating rotor via a supply pipe centrifugal force accelerates the liquid outwards to a specially shaped plate edge, from where the fine droplets of the spray application fly.
 The diameter of the droplets depends on the viscosity and surface tension of the respective sprayed liquid and is between 30 and 70 micrometers.